cs-guide/cs-guide.github.io/_drafts/how-git-helps-you-manage-your-student-projects.md

 You can also be more precise about which files you want to stage.
 If you want to find more about the `git add` command, you can check out my blog post on exactly this topic: [Git Add Demystified]().

 Running `git status` again will inform us about the changes we just made.
-This will show you which files were modified, renamed, copied or deleted or which ones have not been tracked yet.
+This will show you files that were modified, renamed, copied or deleted or which ones haven't been tracked yet.
 Any time you change a tracked file you have to readd it.
 This may sound annoying but it prevents you from accidentally adding changes to the staging area that you didn't want to track.

 ![Image](/assets/img/test4.png)